 - 7. A Program Advisory Committee (PAC): - a) For renewal applications, the PAC Includes academic experts in the field external to the organization (at least one), and for degrees in applied and professional areas of study, employers and representatives from industry and professional associations.
-For new applications, a Preliminary PAC of similar makeup or several stakeholders from the labour
+For new applications, a Preliminary PAC of similar makeup or several stakeholders from the labour market and/ or other PSE institutions have been consulted representatives of which are to be available at the site visit and the organization commits to forming, on program initiation, a PAC approximating best practice. - b) Regularly comments on the currency of the curriculum in relationship to developments in the discipline/field of study as well as the relevant labour market - c) Confirms the currency of the curriculum and, as appropriate, its relevance to the field(s) of practice - d) Endorses the program as represented in the application

-10 Core courses are those that contribute to the development of knowledge in the main field/s of study, as identified by the degree nomenclature, or in a related field.
+&lt;sup>9 Core courses are those that contribute to the development of knowledge in the main field/s of study, as identified by the degree nomenclature, or in a related field.
 For example, psychology, statistics and history are different fields.
 Because the field of psychology uses scientific method as one of its methodological approaches, statistics would be a related field and would be a core course in a psychology degree program; statistics would be a non-core course in a history program.

-11 Non-core courses are those that contribute to the knowledge in fields outside of the main field/s of study.
+&lt;sup>10 Non-core courses are those that contribute to the knowledge in fields outside of the main field/s of study.